Drone Regulations Report 2020

 - 12 unmanned traffic management (UTM) programs active globally with 1 in the EU.

 - 35% of survey respondents in the DroneII Global Drone Industry Barometer 2020 agree that drone regulations are the biggest obstacle to their operations.

-Buy the full report to receive
+Buy the full drone regulations report for

 - Unmatched 107-page Drone Regulations Report with deep analysis.

 - Drone Readiness Ranking of countries best prepared for drone operations.

 - Analysis of currently active and expected UTM programs around the world.